 Hapuna Beach has all the amenities for a great beach day, from showers and restrooms to food stands and picnic tables.

 A scenic 20-minute walk stands between you and the breathtaking Makalawena Beach.
 From the trailhead, beachgoers will venture along an unforgettable lave path crossing historic lava flow through the Kona Coast State Park.
 Upon arrival, you’ll be greeted by the sight of effervescent coral shining through the crystal clear water.

 The path is enough of a barrier for visitors that Makalawena Beach remains uncrowded even in peak seasons.
 Its remote location means there aren’t any amenities, with picnic tables being the exception.

 As you lay down on the white sand, old lava flows out to the reef that is right offshore.
 The colors and tranquility give the beach an untamed aura, a feeling only enhanced by the wandering wild goats and chickens beyond the sand.

 Punaluʻu Black Sand Beach

-On the quiet southeastern coast near Ka’u is the best black sand beach on Big Island: Punaluʻu Black Sand Beach.
+On the quiet southeastern coast near Ka’u is the finest black sand beach on the Big Island: Punaluʻu Black Sand Beach.
 As you step onto the beautiful beach, the rich contrast of colors will have you rubbing your eyes out of awe and wonder.
 Towering palms and dense green shrubbery line the beach before making way for thick black sand.

 The ancient lava that’s now the beach’s sand guides your eyes down to sparkling turquoise water.
 As you relax on the hot black sand, you’ll want to dive in to cool off.
 You should, however, be aware that Punaluʻu Beach is known for its strong currents.